 - You can use any kind of canned, diced tomatoes.
 I’m a big fan of the fire roasted, diced tomatoes, so that is what I used and recommend.

 - If you have access to fresh corn, I would absolutely use that instead of frozen corn.
 Just cut the kernels from the cob and proceed with the recipe as directed.

-- I used a mix of red and yellow bell peppers, but you can use whatever color peppers you like.
-You can even add in a diced jalapeno when sauteing the peppers if you like a lot of spice!
+- Peppers: I used a mix of red and yellow bell peppers, but you can use whatever color peppers you like.
+You can even add in a diced jalapenos when sautéing the peppers if you like a lot of spice!

 - Make sure you season the ribs and vegetables generously with salt and pepper.
 Seasoning liberally, and properly, makes the difference between a good soup and a GREAT one.

 - You can absolutely use the Instant Pot for this recipe.
 Saute the ribs and remove them to a plate, then saute the veggies, deglaze the pot, add back in the ribs and continue with the recipe as instructed.